Is Alzheimer's More Common In Males Or Female?

-More than five million Americans live with Alzheimer’s dementia.
+More than five million Americans live with Alzheimer’s dementia (AD).
 Nearly two-thirds are women.
 And scientists have spent years trying to figure out why.
 Turns out – women develop brain changes associated with Alzheimer’s disease earlier than men, according to a study published in Neurology.

 Researchers from Weill Cornell Medicine recruited 121 participants (85 women and 36 men), between the ages 40 and 65 with normal brain function.
 Participants underwent an extensive intake process plus clinical and neuropsychological examinations, laboratory tests and various brain scans.